rob-smallshire/cartouche/docs/source/usage.rst

       '''

 This docstring consists of a arbitrarily structured preamble.
-The first Hieroglyph feature is the ``Note:`` block.
+The first Cartouche feature is the ``Note:`` block.
 Here the note content has been included on one line, although the note content may extend over several lines if approriate indentation is used.
-Indentation in Hieroglyph docstrings can be of any size, but must be consistent, since the indentation is used to extract structure - much like Python code itself.
+Indentation in Cartouche docstrings can be of any size, but must be consistent, since the indentation is used to extract structure - much like Python code itself.
 The body of a paragraph such as a ``Note:`` can either start on the same line as the heading after the colo— which is useful for short notes—or can start on the next line if indented.

-The second Hieroglyph heading is ``Args:`` which introduces an argument list.
+The second Cartouche heading is ``Args:`` which introduces an argument list.
 Each named argument have its own heading followed by a colon followed by one or more lines of description.
 Again, the description can start on the same line or be indented on the following line.
 There is no need to use blank lines between arguments - indentation alone is used to extract the structure.

-The third Hieroglyph heading is ``Returns:`` which may also be spelt ``Return:``.
+The third Cartouche heading is ``Returns:`` which may also be spelt ``Return:``.
 In this example, the author has chosen to start the paragraph on the indented next line.

-The final Hieroglyph heading is ``Raises:`` This is followed by a list of paragraphs each introduced by a heading which is the exception type.
+The final Cartouche heading is ``Raises:`` This is followed by a list of paragraphs each introduced by a heading which is the exception type.

-This docstring, when processed by Hieroglyph will result in the following reStructuredText markup::
+This docstring, when processed by Cartouche will result in the following reStructuredText markup::

   Transforms each element of a sequence into a new form.